TENNIS ELBOW INJURIES

 Olecranon bursitis causes pain and swelling over the point of the elbow.
 The pain can be aggravated by resting on your elbows or by moving the elbow joint.
 The swelling can cause the bursa to thicken and a small bump may be felt at the end of your elbow.

 As with most inflammatory disorders, rest is a wise course of action.
 The more the bursa is aggravated, the longer it will take to heal.

-A physiotherapist can assist in the management of this condition through activity modification, gentle exercises and inflammatory control.
+At Pro-fitphysio we can assist you in the management of this condition through activity modification, gentle exercises and inflammatory control.